HerrMotz/bachelor-thesis/publication/main.typ

 #todo[hier ist der topic switch von theoretischer Aufarbeitung zur praktischen Implementationetwas abrupt, vielleicht klarer überleiten/abgrenzen?
 Außerdem: Hier wird zwei mal (redundant) gesagt, dass noch weitere Nutzerstudie angeschlossen werden soll, vielleicht wäre hier gut auf MEPHIsto und HisQu zu referenzieren?]

-In comparison to other approaches such as @Vargas2019_RDF_Explorer @SPARQLVis, #todo[Ich muss nochmal die Referenzen prüfen.
-Finde die anderen Arbeiten nicht.] this work distinguishes itself through its emphasis on user experience design and responsiveness.

 #todo[Wo wurde denn die user study vorher erwähnt?
 Und was umfasste diese 'limited' user study, da wäre nen kurzer Absatz vll gar niht schlecht zu am ende von Implementation?
 Oder halt vor diesem Kapitel?]

 As noted earlier, even a limited user study involving digital humanities students demonstrated that the program can be effectively utilised with minimal training—an observation also made by @Vargas2019_RDF_Explorer in their user study.
-Still, a full user study is necessary to validate this claim.
+The test was, however, conducted without the implementation for qualifiers.
+Furthermore, a full user study is necessary to validate this claim.
 Unlike @Vargas2019_RDF_Explorer, which presents all possible assertions for an item and requires the user to select the next assertion, this work enables users to freely add nodes and edges without needing to specify their content in advance.
 While it is hypothesised that this represents a significant improvement in usability, a formal user study will be necessary to validate this claim.

 #todo[nochmal nachformulieren, was ist hier mit configuration gemeint?
 Concise! (chat GPT?)
 Heißt das, ich kann die gleichzeitig abfragen von mehreren Wikibase systemen?
 Würde das Sinn ergeben?]